Have you ever struggled to get your colleagues, bosses, or clients to accept plain English and good writing?

 In that post,you’ll find my seven best tips for persuading your authors to rethink their writing style.
 My examples are tailored to the world of investment and wealth management.
 Check it out!

 More talk about plain English and Warren Buffett

-My discussion of Warren Buffett sparked discussion.
+My discussion of Warren Buffett in my post on MarketingProfs sparked discussion.
 I like the following comment by Wayne Buckhout, executive vice president at CTC Investor Relations: